ElementsProject/lightning/doc/lightningd-config.5.md

 ### Networking options

-Note that for simple setups, the implicit *autolisten* option does the right thing: it will try to bind to port 9735 on IPv4 and IPv6, and will announce it to peers if it seems like a public address.
+Note that for simple setups, the implicit *autolisten* option does the right thing: for the mainnet (bitcoin) network it will try to bind to port 9735 on IPv4 and IPv6, and will announce it to peers if it seems like a public address.

 You can instead use *addr* to override this (eg. to change the port), or precisely control where to bind and what to announce with the